Have you heard that 45% of employees say lack of trust in leadership is the biggest issue affecting their work

 If you want your team to be time conscious, you should be time conscious.
 If you want your team to work through the weekend, you should also work through the weekend.

-This convinces your team that you won’t ask them to do only what you won’t.
+This convinces your team that you won’t ask them to do only what you want.

 7. Be Fair to Your Team

 To inspire trust in your team, it’s important to treat each person on your team with fairness.

 Don’t discriminate among your team members, and don’t play favorites.
 No person on your team should have special status or privileges that do not apply to others.